• Skip to primary navigation

 My goals were accomplished because I used most of the seeds that I had from last year, and that took care of goal one and two.
 My final goal was to learn something that I did not know last year.
 Our peas we planted in late August did well.

-Here are some ways that I implement to save money in frugal gardening.
+Here are some ways I implement to save money in frugal gardening, yet hold onto the yield that I want to receive from the garden.
+Sometimes savings takes a different view.

 Plan out the garden layout.